GlenKPeterson/Paguro/README.md

 #Change Log
 2015-04-05 version 0.8.1:
 - Renamed LazyRef to Lazy.Ref so that I could add Lazy.Int for computing hashcodes.
+- Renamed FunctionX.apply_() to just apply() to match java.util.function interfaces.
+ Renamed FunctionX.apply() to applyEx() but this is still what you implement and it can throw an exception.
-- Made FunctionX.apply_() methods rethrow RuntimeExceptions unchanged, but (still) wrap checked Exceptions in RuntimeExceptions.
+ Made FunctionX.apply() methods rethrow RuntimeExceptions unchanged, but (still) wrap checked Exceptions in RuntimeExceptions.
  They were previously wrapped in IllegalStateExceptions, except for SideEffect which tried to cast the exception which never worked.
+- Added all the functions to Sequence that were previously only in View, plus tests for same.
 - Re-implemented Sequence abstraction using Lazy.Ref.
 - SideEffect has been deprecated because it may not have been used anywhere.
 - Added some tests, improved some documentation, and made a bunch of things private or deleted them in experiments.collections.ImVectorImpl.